Overview of GST Return Filing

 Our clients can also track the progress at all times on our platform.
 If you have any questions about the TDS Return Filing, our experienced representatives are just a phone call away.
 Corpbiz will ensure that your communication with professionals is c seamless.

 The elementary information would be mandatory from your end to start the process.
 The Attorney will begin working on your request once all the information is provided and the payment is received.

 It is the corporate office of a supplier of goods and services which receives tax invoices for inward supplies made by vendors on behalf of the branch offices to distribute tax credits.

 Ensure that you record the purchase in your GSTR-2.

-The recipient can check and validate/modify/delete such details and even add features, and after that, submit the same in FORM GSTR-2 on or before 15th of the succeeding tax period.
+The recipient can check and validate/modify/delete such details and even adds features, and after that, submits the same in FORM GSTR-2 on or before the 15th of the succeeding tax period.

-The infos uploaded by the supplier in GSTR-1 would be communicated to the recipient in 'Part A of FORM GSTR-2A', which is an auto-drafted form
+The information uploaded by the supplier in GSTR-1 would be communicated to the recipient in 'Part a of FORM GSTR-2A', which is an auto-drafted form

-No. An assessee under the 'composition scheme' is not necesserily is required to file GST return specifying the details of inward and outward supplies.
-Such assesses required to register quarterly returns in FORM GSTR-4 within 18 days from the end of the quarter.
+No. An assessee under the 'composition scheme' is not necessarily required to file GST return specifying the details of inward and outward supplies.
+Such assesses are required to register quarterly returns in FORM GSTR-4 within 18 days from the end of the quarter.

-The rejected documents shall be intimated to the supplier only after the recipient has filed his return.
+The rejected necessary papers shall be intimated to the supplier only after the recipient has filed his return.